 advanced access controls

-The access controls that enable a registered individual to set controls on the registered healthcare provider organisations and nominated representatives who may access the individual’s My Health Record within the My Health Record system.
+The access controls that enable a registered individual to set controls on the registered healthcare provider organisations and nominated representatives who may access the individual’s My Health Record or documents within it.

 The organisation responsible for the implementation of the National Registration and Accreditation Scheme across Australia.
-Healthcare providers who are registered with the AHPRA will have a healthcare provider identifier - individual (HPI-I).
+The Ahpra currently regulates 15 health professions.

 The healthcare provider organisation that created the content of a document.

 A link that connects a healthcare provider to a healthcare provider organisation so the healthcare provider can access the My Health Record system via the National Provider Portal on behalf of their organisation.